zibous/ha-watermeter/README.md

 [ESPHome - ESP32 (v4) + CC1101](./esphome/README.md)

 ### What I still miss
-Only the `total_m3` are currently decoded from the telegram.
+For the IZAR Meter only the `total_m3`, `RSSI` and `LQI` are currently decoded from the telegram.
 I am still looking for support on how to determine the further information from the telegram:

 - Alarm (current_alarms, previous_alarms)
 - Water last month (last_month_total_m3)